• Skip to primary navigation

 • ⅛ tsp. red pepper flakes

-• 1 Tbsp vegetable oil or oil of your choice
+• 1 tablespoon vegetable oil or oil of your choice

 • ¼ cup sliced green onions divided